The best Indian Star tortoises for sale from the Turtle Store

 Turtle store offers Indian Star tortoise hatchlings for sale, as well as well started baby Indian Star tortoises.
 Looking for a larger Indian Star tortoise for sale?
 We also offer yearlings and juvenile tortoises for sale online.
 Our breed stock of adult Indian Star tortoises for sale is composed of some of the nicest Indian Star tortoises in the world.
 Our biologist has put together one of the nicest Indian Star tortoise breeding groups in the world.
 Because of this, we are able to offer some of the nicest baby Indian Star tortoises for sale online anywhere.
 Captive bred baby tortoises for sale should be the only that you choose when shopping for the right tortoise breeders.

-Indian Star tortoise care
+Baby Indian Star tortoise care

 Caring for an Indian star for sale is reasonably easy, so long as you invest the time to learn.
 Russians are fairly small tortoises and therefore only require a small habitat, at full maturity of say 2×4′, though larger is always better.
 Multiple female Russian tortoises may be housed together in groups of up to 6, but size should be 4 cubic feet larger per female.
 Using a tortoise table, or tortoise house kit will work, just pay close attention to temperature and humidity.
 A baby tortoise, in general, will need higher humidity as the main variable for success.

-Indian Star tortoises and humidity
+Baby Indian Star tortoise for sale and humidity

 Humidity is important with all baby tortoise species, including the Testudo tortoise family.
 Baby Indian Star tortoises require humidity in the area of 75%.
 When kept indoors, the habitats tend to be on the dryer side and therefore will require some work to increase the humidity where need be.
 Using a lid, or some type of closed system will help tremendously.